Natasha-rare/ssl-website/README.md

-# ssl-website
+# SOFT SKILLS LAB – Higher School of Economic's Student's organisation
-SSL website with optimised registration
+Website for optimisation of studying in SSL organisation.